Flavio13Lins/Numerical-Methods/README.md

 # Numerical-Methods
-Numerical Methods Project in CIn UFPE 2018
+Numerical Methods Project at CIn UFPE 2018

 Goal: Implement a program that receives an input file, calculates the specified method in it, and generates an